CodeWith-Manasa/TextUtils-App/README.md

   This will start the app on *localhost:3000*.

-Now you can use TextUtild App
+Now you can use TextUtils App

 SCREENSHOTS folder is provided with the working screenshots of TextUtils App  for the output reference.